dotnet/designs/accepted/2021/architecture-targeting.md

 Note: In theory, we could consider an option to create multiple apphosts for different RIDs, either of different names or in different directories.
 Again, this capability would need to be opt-in.

-### Enable RID folders for RID-specific and portable apps
+### Rationalize RID folders for RID-specific and portable apps

 There have been some issues filed (see appendix) that suggest that managed libraries are not resilient to RID-specific libraries changing location as a result of changing build type (portable to RID-specific).
-We should consider adding an option that creates `runtimes` folder (for compatible RIDs) for RID-specific builds.
-Perhaps this challenge just needs to be investigated more.
+This would also be true for single file deployment builds.

+We could enable (as an option) creating `runtimes` folders for RID-specific apps to make the folder layout the same across deployment types.
+Doing that would put single file at a significant disadvantage.
+We'd rather encourage the ecosystem to support both folder layouts.
+If we had to choose one of these deployments types to disadvantage, it would be portable (with the `runtimes` folders), not RID-specific, which is the likely the opposite of what developers are tuning for today.

+We need to invest more in docs and tools to the end of clear and actionable guidance.

 ### Use SDK RID as default RID